A Dallas Cowboys football blog

 Trade One: Dorance Armstrong, Defensive End

-There aren't a whole lot of trade candidates on the Dallas Cowboys roster on the defensive side of the football.
-They're either young players with promise, players in their prime, or players heading to free agency.
-So that leaves us with few options to look at, but we'll trade Dorance Armstrong.
+There aren’t a whole lot of trade candidates on the Dallas Cowboys roster on the defensive side of the football.
+They’re either young players with promise, players in their prime, or players heading to free agency.
+So that leaves us with few options to look at, but we’ll trade Defensive End Dorance Armstrong.

 Armstrong saw a huge uptick in his snap count in 2020 under Mike Nolan.
 He didn’t have a sack for the first time in his career, but he did match his previous high in pressures per Pro Football Focus.
 His 13 “stops” were also a career-high.
 Pro Football Focus defines a “stop” as a play that constitutes a loss for the defense.